danimtb/conan_sigstore_plugin/README.md

 ```
 Description of the contents:

 - **provider**: Name of the angent that is signing the package.
-This is also used in the verification process to choose the
+This is also used in the verification process to choose
-  right keys to verify.
+  the right keys to verify.
 - **method**: Method use to sign the packages.
 This is useful to indicate different signing formats
   (`openssl`, `gpg`, `minisign`, `signify`...) and to be able to support them for signing and verification inside the
   plugin.
-Currently the only method implemented is `sigstore` (using `cosing` and `rekor` tools).
+Currently, the only method implemented is `sigstore` (using `cosing` and `rekor` tools).
 - **files**: This is a sorted dictionary with filenames and their respective `sha256` checksum of all the package files.

 ## Environment Variables